-The ultimate purchaser of the kerosene used in commercial aviation (other than foreign trade) is eligible to make a claim if the ultimate purchaser certifies that the right to make the claim has not been waived.
+The ultimate purchaser of the kerosene used in commercial aviation (other than foreign trade) and noncommercial aviation (other than nonexempt, noncommercial aviation and exclusive use by a state, political subdivision of a state, or the District of Columbia) is eligible to make a claim if the ultimate purchaser certifies that the right to make the claim has not been waived.
 Generally, the ultimate purchaser is the aircraft operator.